At first glance, it does not make sense that diabetes can cause eye problems, yet it is the biggest cause of blindness in people above the age of 20.

 Although anybody can get cataracts, it is far more common amongst people who suffer from diabetes, and it may often develop into a big issue much faster.

-The Fix: Surgery is needed to remove a cataract.
+How to fix it… Surgery is needed to remove a cataract.
 This typically means that the doctor replaces the cloudy lens with an artificial one.

 Glaucoma is a condition where pressure builds up in the eye because liquids cannot drain as they should.
 The most common form of glaucoma is known as open-angle glaucoma.
 In these cases, medication can usually be used to reduce the liquid in the eye and in doing so relieve some of the pressure.